canimus/pvhtc/docs/index.md

 # Home

-Hello 👋, thanks for taking the time to review this technical challenge.
+Hello 👋, thank you for taking the time to review this technical challenge.
-This documentation micro-site, encloses the brief technical elements used to complete the technical challenge.
+This documentation micro-site, encloses the brief description of the technical elements used to complete the technical challenge.

 ## Tasks